zmitchell/splatter/guide/src/tutorials/basics/anatomy-of-a-nannou-app.md

 ## Concluding Remarks

-Hopefully this has given you a rough idea of how nannou apps work!
+Hopefully this has given you a rough idea of how splatter apps work!
 Do not stress if some of the syntax looks confusing or some of the specifics still seem unclear - we will aim to cover these and more in future tutorials :)